Aaron Ford (Nevada politician): Nevada Senate

-Nevada Attorney General
+Nevada attorney general

-In 2018, Ford ran for and was elected as Nevada's 34th Attorney General, becoming the first African American to hold a statewide constitutional office in the state.
+In 2018, Ford ran for and was elected as Nevada's 34th attorney general, becoming the first African American to hold a statewide constitutional office in the state.
 He assumed office on January 7, 2019, and was re-elected in 2022, defeating Republican nominee Sigal Chattah with 52.3% of the vote (511,263 votes) compared to her 44.4% (434,084 votes).

-Ford secured more than $1 billion in settlements for Nevada to combat and treat the opioid epidemic as part of a series of lawsuits he filed against opioid manufacturers and distributors for their role in overdose deaths and healthcare system costs paid by taxpayers.
-Part of the total, in 2022, he secured $285 million from a collection of settlements, including an agreement with McKinsey & Company for their role in marketing Oxycontin and other opioid drugs.
-In 2023, Ford announced the state's most recent settlement agreement of $285 million with Walgreens for its role in contributing to the opioid crisis by distributing the drug.
-The payments to the state are to take place over the course of 15 years from 2023.
+Ford secured more than $1.1 billion in settlements for Nevada to combat and treat the opioid epidemic as part of a series of lawsuits he filed against opioid manufacturers and distributors for their role in overdose deaths and healthcare system costs paid by taxpayers.
+In January 2022, he announced the state would receive over $285 million from a collection of settlements with major distributors AmerisourceBergen, Cardinal Health, and McKesson, as well as manufacturer Johnson & Johnson.
+In 2023, Ford announced the state's settlement agreement of $285 million with Walgreens for its role in contributing to the opioid crisis by distributing the drug.
+The payments to the state are to take place over the course of 15 years beginning in 2023.